Vietnam Airlines Group has today announced its historic profit of VND 2.8 trillion ($121 Million USD).

 The airline made significant progress in modernizing the fleet and investing in technology with two wide-bodies Airbus A350 and three narrow-bodies A321Neo.
 As a 4-star airline recognized by Skytrax for three consecutive years, Vietnam Airlines takes great pride in providing the best flying experience using one of the youngest and most modern fleets in the region.

-Reflecting on the year, Duong Tri Thanh, President
+Reflecting on the year, Duong Tri Thanh, President and CEO of Vietnam Airlines said:

 “Vietnam Airlines’ strong earning performance capped another year of extraordinary achievement, including surpassing the VND 2 trillion mark in profit.
 We made significant progress on several key initiatives in 2018 including improved human resources management, enhanced product portfolio and on-time-performance index.
 2018’s success offered an unparalleled opportunity for Vietnam Airlines to unlock further growth and bolster the service quality.”